Mondara/link-sharing-app/README.md

 This is a solution to the [Link-sharing app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/linksharing-app-Fbt7yweGsT).

+This project is a Full-stack Link Sharing App for developers, built using React/Typescript, Node.js and MongoDB.
+It allows users to create a profile with a photo, name and social links and share it using a generated link.

 ## Table of contents

 - [Frontend Mentor - Link-sharing app solution](#frontend-mentor---link-sharing-app-solution)